chaotic-braindead/imagepdf-to-textdocx/README.md

 This script converts unselectable .pdf texts to .docx files.
 Maybe a program that does the same thing exists but idk.

-The code still needs some optimization as I am still new to programming.
+Go easy on the code as I am still new to programming.
 I just quickly put this together at the request of my brother lmao

 Note: Output text on .docx file is not formatted the same as the source .pdf.
 Images are also not transferred to the document.
 Maybe I'll do work on it when I can figure it out.